 Your pump can clean the water in your pool without being on full power nonstop.
 If your water is only being filtered, then you can keep the pump at a low speed.
 Only turn the speed up higher when you have more strenuous tasks taking place in the pool.

-Of course, the initial cost of purchasing a variable-speed pool pump will be higher than purchasing other pumps.
+Of course, the initial cost of purchasing a variable speed pool pumps will be higher than purchasing other pumps.
 However, you should end up saving money after about 2 years because of the lower energy costs you’ll have.

-The average pool owner who upgrades to a variable-speed pool pump saves as much as 83% on their power bills per year.
+The average pool owner who upgrades to a variable speed pool pumps saves as much as 83% on their power bills per year.
 There are several variables which factor into this percentage, but it is a fair estimate.

 You may think that if your pump is running regularly, then it will keep your pool clean.
 The truth is that it doesn’t make a difference if you keep the pump on for too long.
 All it will do is cost you more on your energy bill.